bakert1/bakert1/README.md

 ### Hi there 👋

 Welcome to my Github profile!
 If you are a recruiter or hiring manager interested in my coding ability or style, please contact me via email for a code sample.
-Most of my recent work is hosted on private repositories, but I would happy to share if requested.
+Most of my recent work is hosted on private Gitlab repositories, but I would happy to share if requested.

 I'm currently developing computer vision pipelines using machine learning and deep learning.
 Recent applications include segmenting large medical images (100,000+ voxels) with U-Net architectures and registering these same medical images using the Elastix image registration toolkit.
 I enjoy working with large 3D image data and overcoming challenges with processing time, visualization, and class imbalance.